pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
    :start-after: version: 3.7
-   :end-before: Actualy publish to PyPIs
+   :end-before: Actually publish to PyPI/TestPyPI

-Publishing dist to Test PyPI and production PyPI
+Publishing the distribution to PyPI and TestPyPI
 ================================================

 Finally, add the following steps at the end:

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
-   :start-after: Actualy publish to PyPIs
+   :start-after: Actually publish to PyPI/TestPyPI

 These two steps use the `pypa/gh-action-pypi-publish`_ GitHub
-Action: the first one uploads contents of the ``dist/`` folder into Test PyPI unconditionally and the second does that to production PyPI but only if the current commit is tagged.
+Action: the first one uploads contents of the ``dist/`` folder into TestPyPI unconditionally and the second does that to production PyPI but only if the current commit is tagged.